-It’s no surprise that Google Assistant uses Google for its search results, mostly based on Local Pack SERP features and focusing on Google My Business for business listings and reviews.
+It’s no surprise that Google Assistant uses Google for its search results, mostly based on Local Pack SERP features and focusing on Google Business Profiles for business listings and reviews.
 It also returns the longest answers on average, which is mainly to do with the presence of a screen on many of their devices.

 Interestingly, the results you get from Google Assistant can differ quite dramatically depending on the device you use.